Yukhu: Early years

-In 1989, the group won the "Golden Autumn" (Qızıl payız) musical festival with their song "Xəzərin sahilində" (On the Coast of the Caspian Sea).
-Part of the prize was to record a demo tape, which was carried out in Baku in December that year, featuring "Xəzərin sahilində", three other songs and an instrumental composition.
+In 1989, the band took part at the "Golden Autumn" (Qızıl payız) musical festival with their song "Xəzərin sahilində" (On the Coast of the Caspian Sea).
+A part of the prize was a demo tape, which was recorded in Baku in December that year, featuring "Xəzərin sahilində", three other songs and an instrumental composition.

 In mid-1990, Azar Aliev, propaganda director of the Young Communist League of Azerbaijan, took Yukhu's demo tape, as well as tapes by two other popular Azeri rock bands, Dervish and Taj, to the directors of the Mayence Rock festival in Mainz, West Germany.
-Yukhu were selected to appear on the festival's official album for that year, with their song "Ana" (Mother), although the band name was listed as "IOXY" (a misreading of Юху, the band's Russian name).
+Yukhu was selected to appear on the festival's official album for that year, with their song "Ana" (Mother), although the band name was listed as "IOXY" (a misreading of Юху, the band's Russian name).
 Yukhu never ended up performing at the festival - Dervish ended up making the trip to Germany in their stead.